jack-bradshaw/Shamir/README.md

 Older versions are available in [the Maven repo](https://bintray.com/matthewtamlin/maven/Shamir).

 ### Usage
 This example demonstrates how to use the standard API to share and recover a secret.
-The example uses a K=3 N=5 scheme, meaning that 5 shares are created in total and 3 must be obtained to reconstruct the secret.
+The example uses a K=3 N=5 scheme, meaning that 5 shares are created in total and a minimum of 3 are needed to reconstruct the secret.

 For the example let the secret be `973490247382347`.